andrewblackmon/culture/benefits.md

 We’re flexible with people taking time off to enjoy life!
 We take a responsible amount of time off each year to experience new adventures, relax, or spend time with loved ones.
 Everyone’s reasons for needing time off are their own, we just ask that you let your manager and team members know and get your work covered while you’re out.
 We use our best judgement to know how much time off is too much time off.
 We all love our freedom and we never abuse this privilege.

-# **Trainings and classes**
+**Trainings and classes**

 We encourage people to form groups and take online courses, trainings, or read books on something that they’d like to learn together.
 Learning with your team members will help motivate you and to provide alternative viewpoints on the subject manner.
 It also can be a great way to bond with your colleagues.

 Groups with more than 3 people will be required to host trainings and to give a talk about the new skills you’ve learned.
 This is not meant to test course completion.
 This process is informal and meant to encourage knowledge sharing and keep everyone curious and constantly learning new topics.

-# **Dogs**
+**Dogs**

-In an effort to help our team members bring their whole selves to work, we allow well-behaved dogs to join their owners in the office.
+In an effort to help our team members bring their whole selves to work, we allow well-behaved dogs to join their owners in the Santa Monica office.
+Just make sure your dog is safe for a work enviornment, they're not left to wander around the office on their own, they're potty trained, and they aren't frequently crying, growling, or barking in the office.

+As a dog owner, you sometimes tune out your own pups noises and personality quarks, but keep in mind that it's not always easy for your team members to do the same.
+Try putting yourself in someone elses shoes, if your dog is frequently making loud noises, then they might not be the right fit to be in the office.
+Remain objective and use your best judgement here.
+Think of it like a crying baby sitting next to you on the airplane.
+You feel bad for the baby, and for the parent caring for the child, but the loud crying noises and screams in your ear isn't the most relaxing experience for you to listen to on your flight.

 For more details about this, our doggie owners can check out our Playbook.

-# **Confronting the brutal facts**
+**Confronting the brutal facts**

 We take a stance and action on human rights issues.
 The events of the world might seem distant, but we have a responsibility to stay educated, informed, curious, and compassionate about what is happening worldwide.
 In an effort to stay current and active, we have employee-run groups and culture initiatives that focus on environmental issues, human rights, diversity, LGBTQ rights, animal rights, health, immigrant rights, unconscious biases, womens rights and much more.